- Things to Know

 - Left ventricular assist device (LVAD)

-Surgery used to treat heart failure includes:
+Surgery used to treat heart failure includes the following:

 What Are the Stages of Congestive Heart Failure?